-I'm never in any danger of neglecting food production in the two allotments I rent.
-There are many structures in the photographs here, and many plants which can't be eaten or shouldn't be eaten or which I don't eat (I don't eat myself the edible nasturtium leaves and flowers which grow in the two allotments.)
+I'm never in any danger of neglecting food production in the land I rent.
+There are many structures in the photographs here, and many plants which can't be eaten or shouldn't be eaten or which I don't eat.
 The 'ornamental' plants - I'd rather think of them as the sensuous plants or the beautiful plants, although some of the edible plants are sensuous or beautiful as well - now include many more native British plants.
-Even the plainer, less sensuous, less beautiful plants of all kinds interest me.
+But the plainer, less sensuous, less beautiful plants of all kinds interest me so much..
 I'm self-sufficient in vegetables and fruit for a large part of the year.
 I still have to buy carrots and cauliflowers and some other things, including potatoes, after my own stored potatoes have run out.
 There are some imported food products I have to buy - above all flour or bread made with imported flour, as British flour isn't 'hard.'
-But I don't buy oranges or orange juice (I do press apples to make apple juice) or bonanas or imported food products in general.
+But I don't buy oranges or orange juice (I do press apples to make apple juice) or bananas or imported food products in general.

-Cameras are unsatisfactory gadgets, of course, as well as miracles of human ingenuity, older film cameras as well as digital cameras.
+Cameras are unsatisfactory gadgets, as well as miracles of human ingenuity, older film cameras as well as digital cameras.
 Two dimensional images of objects in the much fuller, much richer three dimensional world have their uses but I'd much rather be in this three dimensional world than capture or look at two dimensional images.
-The three dimensional area, for anyone able and inclined to visit it, is by the wall of Rivelin Primary School, Morley Street, Sheffield.
-Some of the upper allotment is visible from Morley Street, together with much more of the lower allotment.
-There's a path parallel with Morley Street which begins at Walkley Bank Road and ends at the two allotments.
-It gives a much better view of the top allotment and, obviously, a very different view of the lower allotment.
-There's also a path from Morley Street (the first path after the school) which gives a short-cut to the main path.
+Still, the photographic record here has its uses.

 Below, view of the upper allotment.
 Like the lower allotment, it uses the system of beds and boards which I've devised.